What is Truth?

 OF THE HOLY SPIRIT BRINGING FORTH REVELATION

 to Bible Mysteries

-it is available to those who ask for it humbly
+to read casually, it is made available to those who ask for it

-to it.
-It is equally presumptuous to assume
+entitled to it.
+It is equally presumptuous to assume we may understand

 is an introduction to essential